National Register of Historic Places listings in Georgia

-This is a list of the more than 2,000 properties and historic districts in the U.S. state of Georgia that are listed on the National Register of Historic Places.
-Listings are distributed across all of Georgia's 159 counties.
+There are more than 2,000 properties and districts in Georgia that are listed on the United States National Register of Historic Places, distributed among all of the state's 159 counties.

 Listings for the city of Atlanta are primarily in Fulton County's list but spill over into DeKalb County's list.

-Current listings by county
+Listings by county

 The following are tallies of current listings by county.